adel-mamin/amast/lib/hsm/README.rst

 The design and implementation of the HSM library is heavily inspired by `Practical UML Statecharts in C/C++: Event-Driven Programming for Embedded Systems 2nd Edition <https://www.state-machine.com/psicc2>`_ by Miro Samek.
-Also the example HSM state diagram for unit testing is borrowed from the book.
+Also the example HSM state diagram in **hsm.png** is borrowed from the book.

 GLOSSARY